kennethcollins138/Machine-Learning-Interview-Prep/README.md

 By no means am I an expert, I am an undergrand student finishing up his BS in computer science and minor in Applied Mathematics.
 There will be mistakes, but this is the reason why I'm working on this!
 I want to find my weaknesses and learn from them.
 I will update this with the path of recommended study as I expand, and all resources will be linked in here and in each folder and where they are utilized.

 With that being said, I'm not the most organized individual.
 For the Mathematics folder, I typically relied on feeding Github Copilot my notes and having it return it in an organized manner.
-I believe it of utmost importance I emphasize this.
+I believe it of utmost importance I emphasize this as it may have added some notes which were not mine.

 At the end of the day, I hope someone finds the passion in the mathematics behind this like I did!
 I hope this resource can be a useful and great resource for anyone looking to learn.
 If you have any questions, don't hesitate to message me on LinkedIn!